codeigniter4/shield/docs/guides/api-tokens.md

 When the filter runs, it checks the `Authorization` header for a `Bearer` value that has the raw token.
 It then hashes the raw token and looks it up in the database.
 Once found, it can determine the correct user, which will then be available through an `auth()->user()` call.

+> **Note**
-Note: Currently only a single scope can be used on a route filter.
+> Currently only a single scope can be used on a route filter.
 If multiple scopes are passed in, only the first one is checked.